Photo by Jörg Braukmann

 Price: €300–1,200/night | Location: Charlottenstraße 49, Mitte

-The Regent Berlin occupies the finest position in the city — the Gendarmenmarkt (the most beautiful square in Germany: the Konzerthaus, the French Cathedral, and the German Cathedral forming the three sides of the most perfect neoclassical urban ensemble in Northern Europe).
+The Regent Berlin occupies one of the best positions in the city — the Gendarmenmarkt (the most beautiful square in Germany: the Konzerthaus, the French Cathedral, and the German Cathedral forming three sides of one of the most accomplished neoclassical ensembles in Northern Europe).
 The rooms overlooking the square are among the finest hotel rooms in Germany.

 Soho House Berlin — Prenzlauer Berg